jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 #### In, Out & Thru

-The terms I would like to see back in access control literals are the terms __In, Out__ and __Thru__.
+The terms I might like to see back in access control literals are the terms __In, Out__ and __Thru__.

 After a lot of brainstorm I figured, that whether something is __In__ or __Out__ depends on whether something is being *written* from the *outside* or on the *inside*.
 When something is set on both the outside and the inside, then it is called __Thru__.
 From which direction something is *read* is not relevant for the terms __In, Out__ and __Thru__.

 When you write one aspect on the outside, it does not mean that the same aspect is supposed to be read on the inside.
 You may write one aspect on the outside and read another aspect on the inside.
 For instance, if you write the object from the outside, you may only read its value from the inside.
-Earlier, this would produce the following literal:
+Earlier, this might produce the following literal:

 - __Object Set Public, Value Set Private__